jeremiah-c-leary/vhdl-style-guide/docs/configuring_multiline_constraint_rules.rst

 |                                       |                    |           |                        | * |ignore|                 |
 +---------------------------------------+--------------------+-----------+------------------------+----------------------------+

-The following figure illustrates a multiline constraint and where the options will be applied.
+The following figure illustrates a multiline constraint in a signal declaration and where the options will be applied.
+The same structure applies for constraints in constant and variable declarations.

 .. image:: img/constraints_code.png

-The following configuration replicates the above code snippet.
+The following configuration for signals replicates the above code snippet.
+The corresponding configuration for constants and variables can be identical or different.

 .. code-block:: yaml